aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Runners vs. Catchers

 **Time:** 20 minutes.
-This is the anchor block of Practice 2 and the direct continuation of the [Steal Read Drill](#steal-read-drill).
-It works stealing, sliding, sign-reading, catcher throwing, and middle infield tags in the same reps.
+This is the anchor block and the direct continuation of the [Steal Read Drill](#steal-read-drill).
+It works stealing, sign-reading, stopping on the base, catcher throwing, and middle infield tags in the same reps.

 ### Setup